LeooDer/ECS_189L_GameProject_TheStruggle/ProjectDocument.md

 GameManager.Instance.ChangeScene("Scene Name");

+##### Timeout

+For the win and lose screen, a timeout.cs script is attached to the main cameras of each scene.
+It switches back to the main menu after a certain time using the changescene call.

 #### Health Manager(HealthManager.cs)

 The health manager utilized the publisher-subscriber model.
 It contains a dictionary private field that takes a integer key and a double health value.
 This holds the health of every game object that would need a health irrespective if they are an ally or an enemy.